-8. Prediction Intervals for data streams#
+8. Prediction Intervals for Data Streams#

-• Two methods for obtaining prediction intervals are currently available in CapyMOA: MVE and AdaPI
+• Two methods for obtaining prediction intervals are currently available in CapyMOA: MVE and AdaPI.

 More details about prediction intervals for streaming data can be found in the AdaPI paper: